-Credits: 3.00 Lecture: 3.00 College: College of Arts and Sciences Department: Music
+Credits: 3.00 Lecture: 3.00 College: College of Arts and Sciences Department: Music Video Game Music is an in-depth study

 Video Game Music is an in-depth study of the history, origins, and evolution of video game music.
 The course will explore the history, sociology, philosophy, psychology, and techniques of video game music.
 Students will review the elements of musical style with particular emphasis on the relationship to the dramatic and psychological aspects of games, and explore critical analysis of the use of music in various console and PC/Mac games.
 (3-0-3)